-Since the reporting is obliged for all employers who have emergency workers engaged in radiation works (including the new employer of a worker employment when the worker concerned changes his/her employment), in nuclear facilities, etc. other than the power plant, primary contractors should submit the report to the Industrial Health Division, Industrial Safety and Health Department, Labour Standards Bureau, Ministry of Health, Labour and

-Welfare, together with those concerning workers of subcontractors in principle, from the viewpoint of conducting appropriately the long-term healthcare of emergency workers.
+Since the reporting is obligatory for all employers who have designated emergency workers engaged in radiation work (including a new employer of a worker when the worker concerned changes their employment) in nuclear facilities, etc. other than the power plant, primary contractors should submit the report to the Industrial Health Division, Industrial Safety and Health Department, Labour Standards Bureau, Ministry of Health, Labour and Welfare, together with those concerning workers of subcontractors, in principle, from the viewpoint of appropriately conducting the long-term health care of workers engaged in designated emergency work, etc.

-(3) The report should be conducted, in principle, by submitting copies of medical examination cards (electromagnetic data in PDF form obtained by scanning the medical examination cards concerned in the case where electromagnetic recording media are used).
-In the case where the results of medical examinations are managed electromagnetically in each office and reporting by the above method is difficult, the reporting should be conducted in an electromagnetic record filed in the CSV data format shown in Annex 1 for general medical examination results and that shown in Annex 2 for medical examination results conducted pursuant to the Ionizing Radiation Ordinance, or Ionizing Radiation Ordinance for Decontamination.
+(3) The report should be conducted by submitting copies of medical examination cards (electromagnetic data in PDF form obtained by scanning the medical examination cards concerned in the case where electromagnetic recording media are used) or electromagnetic records in CSV data format.
+In the case of electromagnetic records in CSV data format, the CSV data format shown in Annex 1 should be used for general medical examination results, and the CSV data format shown in Annex 2 for medical examination results conducted pursuant to the Ionizing Radiation Ordinance, or Ionizing Radiation Ordinance for Decontamination.

-It the case where two or more persons' results or two or more medical examination times are shown including past medical examination results, or two or more workers' medical examination results are shown on one medical card, the report should be submitted after clarifying the examination results of concern by placing checks on the examination results to be reported and others should be deleted with diagonal lines, or attaching separately a list which shows the workers and date of the medical examination of concern.
+It the case where two or more persons' results or two or more medical examination times are shown including past medical examination results, or two or more workers' medical examination results are shown on one medical card, the report should be submitted after clarifying the examination results of concern by placing checks on the examination results to be reported and others should be deleted with diagonal lines, or attaching separately a list that shows the workers and date of the medical examination concerned.

 - (4) Form 1 should be attached to the report after fulfilling the requirement in order to correctly distinguish the reporting of concern, number of cases, etc. - 2.
-Reporting of controlling status of exposure dose, etc. pursuant to Article 59-2, paragraph 2 of the Ionizing Radiation Ordinance - (1) Reporting on controlling status of exposure dose, etc. at the power plant site

-The plant director should compile and submit a report concerning all designated emergency workers (including workers of primary contractors and relevant subcontractors) who engage in designated emergency works or radiation works at the power plant site to the Industrial Health Division, Industrial Safety and Health Department, Labour Standards Bureau, Ministry of Health, Labour and Welfare.
+Reporting of controlling status of exposure dose, etc. pursuant to Article 59-2, paragraph 2 of the Ionizing Radiation Ordinance - (1) Reporting on controlling status of exposure dose, etc. at the power plant site The plant director should compile and submit a report concerning all designated emergency workers (including workers of primary contractors and relevant subcontractors) who engage in designated emergency work or radiation work at the power plant site to the Industrial Health Division, Industrial Safety and Health Department, Labour Standards Bureau, Ministry of Health, Labour and Welfare.

-In this case, primary contractors and relevant subcontractors need not report again; however, changes in the description in the report such as changes in address or affiliated work place of workers should be compiled and reported by the primary contractors to the Industrial Health Division, Industrial Safety and Health Department, Labour Standards Bureau, Ministry of Health, Labour and Welfare.
+In this case, primary contractors and relevant subcontractors need not report again; however, changes in the description in the report such as changes in address or affiliated work site of workers should be compiled and reported by the primary contractors to the Industrial Health Division, Industrial Safety and Health Department, Labour Standards Bureau, Ministry of Health, Labour and Welfare.
 This may be done through TEPCO.